| || member for 7 years, 6 days|

 "Life is the flash of a firefly in the night.
 It is the breath of a buffalo in the wintertime.
 It is the little shadow which runs across the grass and loses itself in the sunset.
 What you leave behind is not what is engraved in stone monuments, but what is woven into the lives of others."
 S Pierce in memorial of "Woody" and Wilda Woodward.

-I assisted with the Centennial Chaper NSDAR project of photographing all the headstones in Weld County Colorado. http://www.coloradodar.org/chapters/centennialstate/cemeteries.html
+I assisted with the Centennial Chapter NSDAR project of photographing the headstones in Weld County Colorado. http://www.coloradodar.org/chapters/centennialstate/cemeteries.html

-"If ever there is tomorrow when we're not together... there is something you must always remember. you are braver than you believe, stronger than you seem, and smarter than you think. but the most important thing is, even if we're apart... i'll always be with you."
+"If ever there is tomorrow when we're not together... there is something you must always remember. you are braver than you believe, stronger than you seem, and smarter than you think. but the most important thing is, even if we're apart...
+I'll always be with you."

 ~from Winnie the Pooh

 Alia Eisele, Amanda Fox, Angie, Annie Duckett H..., Ardie, Ariella, Barb, Betty L. Gonzal..., Bill Stephens, BrysonSearcherJ..., C. Rose, CatQ, Cecil Nickell, Ceiteag, Cemetery Walker, Chad Kendell, Cheryl Hanson, Chris Hines, Chris Tuttle, Dann Mullen, [View all Find A Grave Friends...]